 Galicia

 Galician and Portuguese used to be the same language.
+Contemporary linguists estimate that the two modern languages still share about 85% intelligibility.
 A century after Portugal’s independence (in the 13th century), the Galician-Portuguese language fragmented.
 It became Galician in the north and Portuguese in the rest of the territory.
 The official languages of Spain are: Catalan, Basque, Aranese, Spanish and Galician (Galego).
-Although a Celtic language has not been spoken in Galicia for centuries, the Galicia of antiquity was part of the Iberian peninsula where the Celtic language had its origins.
+Although a Celtic language has not been spoken in Galicia for centuries, the Galicia of antiquity was part of the Iberian peninsula where the Celtic language had its origins

 The 2016 population of Galicia numbered about 2.7 million people.
 That's just about equivalent to the population of Kansas.
 It's land area of roughly 11,500 square miles makes it slightly smaller than the land area of Maryland.